Yeo Guat Kwang: Civil career

 As of August 2017, Yeo was a board member at the now-defunct Agri-Food and Veterinary Authority of Singapore.
 He also used to be a board member at the Public Utilities Board, Land Transport Authority, and SPRING Singapore.

 Private sector

 Yeo held directorships in Asiagate Holdings and SIIC Environment Holding as of August 2017.
+He retired from the board of SIIC in 2024.

 He had been a director before in other private companies.

 Personal life

 Yeo is of Teochew descent; his ancestral hometown is Chao'an, Chaozhou.